 Skip to main content

-When people think about life insurance beneficiaries, most assume the payout can only go to a spouse or children.
+When people think about life insurance benefits, most assume the payout can only go to a spouse or children.
 While those are common choices, they’re far from the only options.

 In reality, life insurance benefits are flexible.
 You can choose individuals, organizations, or entities that align with your financial goals, responsibilities, and values.
 Understanding your options helps ensure your policy does exactly what you intend it to do.